twentyhub/energyonline/content/terms-and-conditions.md

 • inform the Police.

 24 WHAT ABOUT OTHER EQUIPMENT AT YOUR PREMISES?
-24.1 We, or a meter company, will repair and maintain meters and associated equipment supplied by **us** or a meter company, except as outlined below.
+24.1 **We**, or a meter company, will repair and maintain meters and associated equipment supplied by **us** or a meter company, except as outlined below.

 24.2 What equipment are you responsible for?